wuttipongT/nginx-phpfpm-alpine-oci8/README.md

 # Nginx + PHP + OCI8 (alpine)

-This is a Webserver image to easily build an Oracle environment for test purposes.
+This is a Web Server image to easily build an Oracle environment for test purposes.

 ## How to build